jeckman/wpbook-lite/README.txt

 * Fixed undefined $response variable in wpbook_cron - threw warnings when run, may have interfered with comment import.

+* Fixed undefined $response variable in wpbook_cron - threw warnings when run, may have interfered with comment import.

 = 1.5 =
 * Fixed error introduced somewhere around 1.4.1 involving storing access tokens for long-lived tokens.
 Wasn't properly storing full length of token which